noahehall/theBookOfNoah/web_technoligies/core/css/_css.md

       flex-flow: WRAP DIRECTION;

       /*
+       how whitespace is distributed on the cross axis and adjusts the positions of flex items on the cross axis
+        flex-start: default, whitespace pushed to end of cross axis
+        flex-end: whitespace pushed to start of cross axis
+        center: equal whitespace at start and end of cross axis, but not inbetween flex items
+        baseline: flex items aligned along their baseline, which is calculated based on the content of each distinct flex item
+        stretch: no whitespace, flex items stretched to fill cross axis */
+      align-items: stretch;

+      /*
        how whitespace is distributed on the main axis and adjusts the positions of flex items on the main axis
         flex-start: default, whitespace pushed to end of main axis
         flex-end: white space pushed to start of main axis